-Chemistry with Business Management is a major–minor degree programme, which has a 96% student satisfaction rating.
+Chemistry with Business Management is a major–minor degree programme, which has a 98% student satisfaction rating for Chemistry.
 The chemistry component comprises two thirds of the course in the first three years, with business management making up the remaining third.
 You study just Chemistry in your fourth and final year.
 120 credits of taught material are delivered each year, in modules that are typically worth 10 or 20 credits.

 In Years 1–3, you will take 60 credits of core chemistry courses, covering the fundamental aspects of the subject.
 These courses include a significant practical component, which not only allows you to develop your practical skills and techniques, but also to consolidate the associated theory from your lectures.
 You will also take 40 credits of business.
 This aspect of the course is taught by staff from Birmingham Business School.
 The remaining 20 credits in each year comprise modules designed to support these core courses and include optional chemistry courses, mathematics courses and modules focusing on developing IT and communications skills and enhancing employability.